-We worked with the concierge at the hotel who took us to numerous rooms on various floors until finally we found what seemed like the perfect location.
+So we worked with the concierge at the hotel who took us to numerous rooms on various floors until finally we found what seemed like the perfect location.
 If you want to know exactly what room it was, then you have to join my mastermind and I will tell you.

-Step one is to know how to get to the right place at exactly the right time for the best light.
+- Know how to get to the right place at exactly the right time for the best light.

-Step two is knowing how to find fantastic compositions wherever you are.
+- Knowing how to find fantastic compositions wherever you are.
 Even if you are in your own backyard taking pictures of flowers.

 “Here is my first ever finished canvas print.
 I am overwhelmed with joy seeing this thing in real life.
 Tim said it best.
 Taking your work out of the digital world and printing it is powerful.
 You truly get to have a personal connection between you and your art.”